RootstockCollective/collective-rewards-sc/docs/src/src/BuilderRegistry.sol/contract.BuilderRegistry.md

 set builder reward split percentage

-_reverts if is not called by the governor address reverts if builder state is not Whitelisted_
+_reverts if is not called by the governor address or authorized changer reverts if builder state is not Whitelisted_

 ```solidity
 function setRewardSplitPercentage(